FabianSchubert/microcircuit_network/README.md

-## Run rate network as event-based models in GeNN.
+## Run rate networks as event-based models in GeNN.

 ### Experiments
 Experiments using the microcircuit architecture can be found in